Skylanders: Giants: Reception

-Skylanders: Giants received "generally favorable" reviews for most platforms according to review aggregator Metacritic; the Nintendo 3DS version received "mixed or average" reviews.
+Skylanders: Giants received "generally favorable" reviews for most platforms according to review aggregator website Metacritic; the Nintendo 3DS version received "mixed or average" reviews.
 However, the reviews in general were slightly lower than that of the previous game, especially for the Nintendo 3DS version, which received the lowest Metacritic score in the series.

-IGN gave the game an 8 out of 10 score, calling it a "...a more polished but by-the-numbers sequel that’s really fun to play".
+IGN gave the game an 8 out of 10 score, calling it a "...a more polished but by-the-numbers sequel that's really fun to play".
 PlayStation Lifestyle, however, gave the game a lower score with a 70/100, saying, "The reality is that Skylanders: Giants is age-appropriate fun that harkens back to the delight you had collecting Pokémon cards or mashing your way through a dungeon crawler.
 If you've got little ones, then you already know the verdict here."

 During the 16th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences awarded Skylanders: Giants with "Family Game of the Year".